AndresCACore/Final-Project-BDML/README.md

 ### Conclusions
 - :white_check_mark: Facial recognition metrics improve the closer you are to the camera, and ambient lighting must also be taken into account.

+- :white_check_mark: Records the date, time and event since the recording started, in .CSV file.

 - :x: Results vary when the user is wearing accessories (glasses or mask).

 - :x: Results are not optimal for users with beards.